ryo628/Exana/README.md

     For information about Pin tool kit, please check: http://pintool.org/
-    Here, Exana is verified using Pin tool kit rev 71313 for Intel64 linux on CentOS.
+    Here, Exana is verified using Pin tool kit rev 71313 for Intel64 linux on CentOS 6.
+(In this version, we did not support Pin-3.x and CentOS 7.
+If you would like to run on such environment, please let me know.)

 * Unpack the pin-2.14-71313-gcc.4.4.7-linux.tar.gz
 * cd pin-2.14-71313-gcc.4.4.7-linux.tar.gz/source/tools